The DTC Brand Email Marketing Playbook (2026)

 DTC brands thrive on UGC.
 Use email to collect and amplify it.

 Collection: After purchase, ask customers to share photos or videos.
-Read our review collection guide.
+Read our review collection guide for the full strategy.

 Amplification: Feature customer photos in your emails.
 "As seen on our customers" sections perform extremely well because they show real people using your products.